-A camera operator operates camera equipment to record, or broadcast live, for film, tv and internet.
+Camera operators use film or digital camera equipment to record, or broadcast live, for film, TV and internet.
 You would usually work under the instructions of the director, and the director of photography.

 You could be: